nilsme/tf_nextcloud/README.md

 default_user_pass = ""
 ```

+- `ssl_certs` excepts an `arn` of a ssl certificate for the Nextcloud domain
+  that is managed by `AWS Certificate Manager`.
-> Password needs to be at least 10 characters long and special
+- Passwords need to be at least 10 characters long and special characters must
-> characters must be escaped.
+  be escaped.

 ## Terraform init